alexiglad/alexiglad.github.io/_posts/2024-08-14-Aspects_of_Intelligence.md

 As an example of animal learning efficiency, if you put a treat on the floor under a cup, and then put down another cup (with the dog watching), and then point to the cup without a treat under it ([see example image](#image-experiment), [link](https://www.google.com/url?sa=i&url=https%3A%2F%2Flink.springer.com%2F10.1007%2F978-3-319-47829-6_100-1&psig=AOvVaw2cVxlE7-ZVPwfrL25o3WDF&ust=1726449432306000&source=images&cd=vfe&opi=89978449&ved=0CBcQjhxqFwoTCLDCsbzjw4gDFQAAAAAdAAAAABAE)), [dogs may follow your point](https://www.psychologytoday.com/us/blog/canine-corner/201502/study-dogs-can-identify-liars-and-they-dont-trust-them).
 However, often after 1 or a few times doing this dogs will often learn **not** to trust your point.
 This example demonstrates that dogs will learn quickly given just a few or even 1 example/'shot'/trial.

 Within the context of AI, the idea of learning efficiency [has long been a focus](https://arxiv.org/abs/2205.06743).
-People often claim that modern models are great at zero-shot or few-shot generalization... but is this really the case?
+People often claim that modern models are great at zero-shot or few-shot learning... but is this really the case?

-I believe that "Zero-shot" generalization (and few-shot similarly) can be interpreted in two distinct ways:
+I believe that "Zero-shot" learning (and few-shot similarly) can be interpreted in two distinct ways:

-1. **Not seeing something at all during training and generalizing to the test set**: E.g. if you were doing supervised classification, not seeing a dog at all during training, but knowing what a dog is during testing.
+1. **Not seeing something at all during training and being able to predict it on the test set**: E.g. if you were doing supervised classification, not seeing a dog at all during training, but knowing what a dog is during testing.
 This is a harder problem and, in my opinion, is impossible.

-2. **Not specifically training or learning for a downstream task but still generalizing to the task**: This is relatively easier and has been solved in some cases, such as CLIP for image recognition, LLMs doing in-context learning.
-It's worth noting though, that these models have seen the concepts they are being tested on throughout pre-training/regular training.
+2. **Not specifically training or learning for a downstream task but still being able to do the task**: This is relatively easier and has been solved in some cases, such as CLIP for image recognition or LLMs being able to extract entities.
+These models were not trained for the specific task, yet are still able to perform it.
+It's worth noting though, that these models have seen the concepts/tasks they are being tested on throughout pre-training (or some form of pre-training).

 The first definition is the literal definition of zero-shot, while the latter definition is the more commonly used and easier version.